Async Processing

 - ✅ Use async for tasks >10 seconds

-- ✅ Implement webhooks (better than polling)
+- ✅ Use webhooks in production (lower latency than polling)

 - ✅ Handle failures gracefully